Emotional Branding in the Digital Age: Strategies to Forge Deep Connections

 4. Community Building and Advocacy

-5. Employee as Brand Ambassadors
+5. Employees as Brand Ambassadors

 Measuring Emotional Impact